Loading...

 My brain cognition skills were #1 from among 231,134,130 people in the United States of America.
 There were over 231,134,130 people who could have 1st invented and 2nd been awarded a patent from the United States Patent Office for one of my inventions.

-Over 10,000 hours of research, development, and teaching have been invested into this book and online course for you.
+Over 11,000 hours of research, development, and teaching have been invested into this online course for you.
 The Bureau of Economic Analysis, U.S. Department of Commerce and Britannica Encyclopedia were only a few of the research sources.

 NAICS 541611 Consultant

 Since 2008, I have been in business as a consultant under the North American Industry Classification System number 541611.
-During my service in the field, I have been able to support precious people like you improve their thought configurations and professional codes of actions in order to equate to superior economic measurements.
+During my service in the field, I have been able to support precious people like you improve their thought configurations and professional codes of actions in order to equate to superior economic measurements in context to the individual.

 Your Guide

-The book serves as your guide.
+The online course as your guide.
 The guide has interactive questions to foster your critical thinking while stimulating personal engagement.

-Are you ready to enhance your cognitive reasoning and understanding of brain cognition skills to the next level?
-The reader’s engagement is captivated by the guide’s carefully curated components listed 1-10 below.
+Are you ready to enhance your brain abilities and cognitive reasoning to the next level?
+The online course’s engagement is captivated by the guide’s carefully curated components listed 1-10 below.

 1. Assets (Before and After Assessment)